Antihypertensive: Choice of initial medication

 Thiazide diuretics are effective, recommended as the best first-line drug for hypertension, and are much more affordable than other therapies, yet they are not prescribed as often as some newer drugs.
 Chlorthalidone is the thiazide drug that is most strongly supported by the evidence as providing a mortality benefit; in the ALLHAT study, a chlorthalidone dose of 12.5 mg was used, with titration up to 25 mg for those subjects who did not achieve blood pressure control at 12.5 mg.
 Chlorthalidone has repeatedly been found to have a stronger effect on lowering blood pressure than hydrochlorothiazide, and hydrochlorothiazide and chlorthalidone have a similar risk of hypokalemia and other adverse effects at the usual doses prescribed in routine clinical practice.
 Patients with an exaggerated hypokalemic response to a low dose of a thiazide diuretic should be suspected to have hyperaldosteronism, a common cause of secondary hypertension.

 Other medications have a role in treating hypertension.
 Adverse effects of thiazide diuretics include hypercholesterolemia, and impaired glucose tolerance with increased risk of developing diabetes mellitus type 2.
 The thiazide diuretics also deplete circulating potassium unless combined with a potassium-sparing diuretic or supplemental potassium.
 Some authors have challenged thiazides as first line treatment.
 However, as the Merck Manual of Geriatrics notes, "thiazide-type diuretics are especially safe and effective in the elderly."

-Current UK guidelines suggest starting patients over the age of 55 years and all those of African/Afrocaribbean ethnicity firstly on calcium channel blockers or thiazide diuretics, whilst younger patients of other ethnic groups should be started on ACEis.
+Guidelines in the United Kingdom suggest starting people aged 55 years of age and older and all those of African/Afrocaribbean ethnicity first on calcium channel blockers or thiazide diuretics, while younger people of other ethnic groups should be started on ACEis.
 Subsequently, if dual therapy is required to use an ACEi in combination with either a calcium channel blocker or a (thiazide) diuretic.
 Triple therapy is then of all three groups and should the need arise then to add in a fourth agent, to consider either a further diuretic (e.g. spironolactone or furosemide), an alpha-blocker or a beta-blocker.
 Prior to the demotion of beta-blockers as first line agents, the UK sequence of combination therapy used the first letter of the drug classes and was known as the "ABCD rule".

 Patient factors

-The choice between the drugs is to a large degree determined by the characteristics of the patient being prescribed for, the drugs' side effects, and cost.
+The choice between the drugs is to a large degree determined by the characteristics of the person being prescribed for, the drugs' side effects, and cost.
 Most drugs have other uses; sometimes the presence of other symptoms can warrant the use of one particular antihypertensive.
 Examples include: